PhD Scholarship, Centre for Transformative Innovation

 - Access to unpublished population data of Australian businesses.

 About the scholarship:

 The scholarship provides a stipend of AUD 27,082 per year, is tenable for one year in the first instance, and may be renewed annually for a further two years and in special circumstances up to one additional year subject to satisfactory performance review.
 There is the opportunity to undertake research assistance work.

 The scholarship comes with waiver of any tuition fees payable.

 The successful candidates would be expected to have a completed Master’s degree in economics with a thesis component and 80% or higher overall mark or first-class honours undergraduate degree with courses taken in microeconomics and applied econometrics at an advanced Master’s level.
 Candidates should be highly motivated to conduct independent research, and are should be fluent in English (equivalent to IELTS test scores of 6.5 or higher in each component).
 Applications are open to domestic and international students.

 Please send your electronic application in a single PDF file containing:

 - A one-page cover letter summarising your academic background, research interests, and motivation for applying.

 - A detailed curriculum vita, including the names and addresses of two references.

-- A one-page research proposal.
+- A two-page research proposal.